eclipse-embed-cdt/web-jekyll/pages/plugins/prerequisites.md

 ```

 How exactly it gets from here to the actual location is a bit of Apple magic.

+{% include warning.html content="Installing the latest Java may
+not be possble on older systems, for example Java 14 fails to
+start on macOS 10.10." %}

 Since it is possible to install multiple version on the same system,
 if you want to override this mechanism and use a different version, try